 Why visit Mykonos?

-Hop on a ferry from Athens to Mykonos for cosmopolitan vibes, international celebrities, all night and day-long parties and a whole new level of luxury!
+Hop on a ferry to Mykonos for cosmopolitan vibes, international celebrities, all night and day-long parties and a whole new level of luxury!

 - Mykonos is the second top Greek island destination after Santorini and receives more than 5 million tourists every year.